jpiland16/hmv_test/documentation/subpages/Server.md

 hard-coded as parameters to HTTP request handlers.

 ## Server maintenance
-Use any SSH terminal (For example, MobaXTerm) to connect to the VM using
+Use any SSH terminal (For example, MobaXTerm) to connect to the VM using:
 ```
 ssh <your-netid>@<vm-name>.vm.duke.edu
 ```